Hero (2015 Hindi film)

 Hero is a 2015 Indian Hindi-language romantic action film directed by Nikhil Advani, written by Umesh Bist, and produced by Salman Khan and Subhash Ghai under Salman Khan Films and Mukta Arts, with Eros International serving as distributor.
 A remake of Ghai's 1983 blockbuster film of the same name, which starred Jackie Shroff, the film stars debutantes Sooraj Pancholi and Athiya Shetty, son of actor Aditya Pancholi and daughter of actor Sunil Shetty respectively.
 Aditya Pancholi has an important role in the film himself.

-The film was released on 11 September 2015 worldwide.
-The film garnered mixed to negative reviews.
+The film was released on 11 September 2015 worldwide and received negative reviews from critics.

 Playizzon, an Indian mobile video game developer, also released Hero: The Official Game an action game based on the film.

 Plot

 Sooraj Kaushik is a gangster from Mumbai who meets Radha Mathur, daughter of the city's Chief of Police, IG Shrikant Mathur, during a party.
 Sooraj, under instructions from his gangster father, Suryakant 'Pasha' Ranade, pretends to be a police officer and kidnaps Radha because Shrikant presented evidence against Pasha in court.
 Radha believes the ruse and leaves the city, travelling to an isolated location in Jammu with Suraj and his friends.

 During these days, they slowly fall in love.
 While in Mumbai Pasha uses the kidnapping to threaten Mathur.
 Soon, the group is discovered by the police led by Radha's brother, Dheeraj.
 The couple escape although Radha believes they are being attacked by Pasha's men, and in the ensuing chase, Sooraj is shot in the arm while trying to jump over a broken bridge and they both fall into the water.
 This leads the police and the world to believe both Radha and Suraj are dead.
 Both Radha's family and Pasha are enraged by the news and the latter swears to avenge Suraj's death.

 Unaware of all this the couple are rescued by some Buddhist monks.
 Sooraj, who was severely injured, remained unconscious and Radha stays by his side and confesses her feelings.
 Sooraj who has fallen in love with Radha as well confessed to her that he had kidnapped her and that he was Pasha's henchman.
 She has, however, fallen in love with him and asks him to surrender.

 When they return to the city Sooraj is coldly intercepted and held at gunpoint by Shrikant.
 During a fatal attempt on Pasha's part to escape a trial, he is sent to jail for two years.
 This decision leaves Pasha feeling betrayed.
 Due to the disapproval of their father over Sooraj and Radha's relationship, Dheeraj asks her to go to Paris, hoping the lovers could reunite once Sooraj is released from prison.
 To make this happen Dheeraj also lies to his family that he planned to set up a blind date between Radha and his old friend Ranvijay.